-The compressor POE oil for R-410A units is extremely susceptible to moisture absorption and could cause compressor failure.
+The compressor mineral oil for R-22 units is susceptible to moisture absorption and could cause compressor failure.
 Do not leave system open to atmosphere any longer than necessary for installation.

 Use only refrigerant grade (dehydrated and sealed) copper tubing to connect the condensing unit with the indoor evaporator.
 After cutting the tubing, install plugs to keep refrigerant tubing clean and dry prior to and during installation.
 Tubing should always be cut square keeping ends round and free from burrs.
 Clean the tubing to prevent contamination.